ONSdigital/software-engineer-community/workflow/continuous_integration.md

 Any CI changes should be made as early as possible, ideally before raising a pull request.

 #### Examples of CI changes that could be made independently before merging any code changes are:

 * Adding/Changing environmental variables
 * Adding a new service
 * Adding a new Cloudfoundry service
 * Changing the versions of the build tools used
-* A github repository is renamed
+* A Git repository is renamed

 #### Examples of CI changes which may need to be updated after merges are: